 It may seem absurd to label three men as a generation unto themselves, but there’s more to it than that.
 Their work is taken as representative of the thoughts and style of their peers, as well as in a more extended net to encompass their whole generation.
 It was these men who made the word “Beat” famous and who popularized a new style of writing.
 Kerouac first explained what “Beat” meant to wider America, although he as not the first to use the word.

 The most obvious answer is that the Beat Generation was simply a literary movement, with Ginsberg, Burroughs, and Kerouac at the center, and thus Beats were writers who published stories during a certain time frame in history, on certain themes and with a certain style.
-But then these stories so often concerned the actions and thoughts of others who were not necessarily writers, but whom inspired and informed as more than mere muses.